 Thanks to their bigger size, 17-inch laptops have more room for a bigger cooling solution, and more area to dissipate heat.
 So yes, 17-inch laptops generally have better cooling than their smaller counterparts.

-To find reviews of other gaming laptops and all things gaming, head to our homepage at www.gizmofusion.com.
+To find reviews of other gaming laptops across many different budgets, head to www.gizmofusion.com/computing/gaming-laptops.

 James Cosgrove has been the lead writer at GizmoFusion since 2019.
 He has a huge passion for the latest technology and gadgets.
 He loves to talk and write about this interest.
 He hopes that visitors to the website will find his reports informative and helpful when it comes to making the best choices for their needs.